caroleolivier/caroleolivier.github.io/_posts/2017-09-22-creating-a-react-app-from-scratch.md

 ---
 A couple of days ago, I went through this React [tutorial](https://facebook.github.io/react/docs/hello-world.html).
 I wrote a few words about it in a previous [post](https://caroleolivier.github.io/blog/2017/09/15/a-tast-of-react).
 In the [installation step](https://facebook.github.io/react/docs/installation.html) I used the library [Create React App](https://github.com/facebookincubator/create-react-app) to create the skeleton of a working app and avoid spending too much time setting everything up.
 Today I went back to this step and set up everything myself.
 I wanted to really understand what is needed to get a React app up and running, especially understand what dependencies I introduce when I choose React as a web development library.

 As usual, I searched the web to find a tutorial and as usual I found some good ones.
-I settled for that very good [7-step walkthrough guide](http://andrewhfarmer.com/build-your-own-starter/#0-intro).
+I settled for this very good [7-step walkthrough guide](http://andrewhfarmer.com/build-your-own-starter/#0-intro).
 I changed a couple of things but it is very complete if you want to start from scratch.
 You can find my repo with the code [here](https://github.com/caroleolivier/minimal-react-starter).

 Below are the dependencies I added to get my React app working (additionally to installing React obviously!).
 Note that I added all the dependencies using [npm](https://www.npmjs.com/).